Airing grievances is so healthy, there’s a whole holiday for doing it with family: Festivus.

-Read below how Festivus works, where the holiday came from, all about the airing of grievances, and see famous Festivus quotes and tweets.
+If you’re also curious about the origin of Festivus (the complaining holiday), read below about how Festivus works, where the idea came from, and the airing of grievances.
+Also, see famous Festivus quotes and tweets.

 “At the Festivus dinner, you gather your family around, and tell them all the ways they have disappointed you over the past year!” – Frank Costanza